Ah3n0/gm-transaction-overview/README.md

 ## Roadmap

 Here are some planned features and improvements for future updates:
-1. **Custom Date Range**: Add functionality to select a specific start date for reports.
-2. **Background Processing**: Allow downloads to continue processing even when the popup is closed.
+1. **Background Processing**: Allow downloads to continue processing even when the popup is closed.
-3. **Wallet Integration**: Add BTC wallet support and enable wallet selection.
+2. **Wallet Integration**: Add BTC wallet support and enable wallet selection.
-4. **Buy/Sell Data**: Include transactions unrelated to GMT/BTC wallets in the generated files.
+3. **Buy/Sell Data**: Include transactions unrelated to GMT/BTC wallets in the generated files.

 ---